Chart Color Schemes

 Randwick features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Randwick, as per the latest Census evaluation, houses constituted 13.8% of dwellings while other types (semi-detached, apartments, 'other' dwellings) made up 86.2%.
-In contrast, Sydney metro had 26.9% houses and 73.1% other dwellings.
-Home ownership in Randwick stood at 24.0%, with mortgaged dwellings at 24.2% and rented ones at 51.9%.
-The median monthly mortgage repayment was $3,000, lower than Sydney metro's average of $3,033.
-The median weekly rent in Randwick was $572, compared to Sydney metro's $550.
-Nationally, Randwick's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Randwick, as per the latest Census evaluation, houses accounted for 13.8%, with other dwellings (semi-detached, apartments, 'other') making up 86.2%.
+This contrasts with Sydney metro's figures of 26.9% houses and 73.1% other dwellings.
+Home ownership in Randwick stood at 24.0%, lower than Sydney metro, with mortgaged dwellings at 24.2% and rented ones at 51.9%.
+The median monthly mortgage repayment was $3,000, below the Sydney metro average of $3,033, while median weekly rent was $572, compared to Sydney metro's $550.
+Nationally, Randwick's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing